elixirschool/elixirschool/lessons/en/basics/control_structures.md

 }
 ---

-## if and unless
+## if

-Chances are you've encountered `if/2` before, and if you've used Ruby you're familiar with `unless/2`.
-In Elixir they work much the same way but they are defined as macros, not language constructs.
-You can find their implementation in the [Kernel module](https://hexdocs.pm/elixir/Kernel.html).
+You may have encountered `if/2` before.
+In Elixir it works much the same way but is defined as a macro, not language constructs; you can find the implementation in the [Kernel module](https://hexdocs.pm/elixir/Kernel.html).

 It should be noted that in Elixir, the only falsey values are `nil` and the boolean `false`.